mitchallen/microservice-core/README.md

     module.exports = require('@mitchallen/microservice-core')(options);

+#### Return Value

+The object returned by the module contains a __server__ field:

+    { server: server }

-The value returned is a pointer to the express modules server.
+It's a pointer to the express modules server.
 If you are familiar with express, it's the value returned by __app.listen__.
 You don't need to actually return anything.
-It was handy for me to use the __close__ method in the unit tests.
+It was handy for me to use the __close__ method in the unit tests so I wouldn't get port-in-use errors.
+It's also used internally when the module unexpectedly terminates.

+Here is an example of how it to create it, then use the __server__ return value to close it (checking for null omitted for brevity):

+    var obj = require('@mitchallen/microservice-core')(options);
+    var server = obj.server;
+    server.close();

 * * *